Are you having problems with your coolant temperature gauge staying on cold, even if the car engine obviously is warm?

-One of the most important things to keep track of in your car is the coolant temperature because some horrible things can happen with your engine if it overheats.
+One of the most important things to keep track of in your car is the coolant temperature because some horrible things can happen to your engine if it overheats.

 In this article, we will talk about the coolant temperature gauge and what you can do if this issue occurs.

-The most common reason your temperature gauge staying on cold is a faulty coolant temperature sensor.
-It can also be caused by bad wirings between the cluster or the sensor.
+The most common reason why your car’s temperature gauge stays on cold is a faulty coolant temperature sensor.
+It can also be caused by bad wiring between the cluster and the sensor.
 In some cases, it can also be a stuck thermostat causing the engine not to heat up properly.

 Let’s go a little bit more into detail about the different causes.
-Here is a more detailed list of the most common causes when a temperature gauge stays on cold.
+Here is a more detailed list of the most common reasons why a temperature gauge stays on cold.

 1. Faulty Engine Coolant Temperature Sensor

-As we talked about, the most common problem with a faulty engine temperature reading is the coolant temperature sensor itself, sending the information to the cluster.
+As we talked about, the most common problem with a faulty engine temperature reading is the coolant temperature sensor itself sending wrong information to the cluster.

-Some cars have two temperature sensors, while other car models have one.
-The models with one sensor usually both use the engine control unit’s temperature and the same sensor for the gauge.
+Some cars have two temperature sensors, while other car models have just one.
+The models with one sensor usually use the same sensor for both the engine control unit’s temperature and the gauge.

-If your car model has two coolant temperature sensors, one is used by the temperature gauge, and one is used for the engine control unit.
+If your car model has two coolant temperature sensors, one is used by the temperature gauge, and the other one is used for the engine control module.

-Engine temperature sensors are easy to measure with a multimeter, but you need to find the right values for them.
-You can often find more information on how to test them in your repair manual.
+Engine temperature sensors are easy to measure with a multimeter, but you need to find the correct values for them.
+You can also find more information on how to test them in a repair manual.
+We will talk more about how to diagnose the sensor properly later in the article.

-However, if you decide to replace one of them, you should make sure that you replace the sensor going to the temperature gauge – if you have two.
+However, if you decide to replace one of them, and your car has two sensors, you should make sure to replace the sensor going to the temperature gauge.

 2. Broken Wirings

-If you have two temperature sensors on your car and one separate for the gauge, you need to check the sensor’s wires to the gauge or ohm measure the sensor from the cluster connector.
+If you have two temperature sensors on your car (one separate for the gauge), you need to check the sensor’s wires to the gauge or ohm measure the sensor from the cluster connector.

 If you have one sensor for both of them, there could either be a problem with the wires between the sensor and the ECU (most likely) or a wiring problem between the gauge and the ECU.
 Check for any broken wires between these components.